 - Metro area of Roanoke consists of the cities of Roanoke and Salem, and the counties of Botetourt, Craig, Franklin, and Roanoke.

-Job growth in the Roanoke Region is outpacing the entire State of Virginia average.
+Over the past several years, job growth in the Roanoke Region has been outpacing the entire State of Virginia average.
 According to the Roanoke Regional Partnership, employment levels in the Roanoke metropolitan area recently reached 11-year highs with most of the job gains coming from the professional and business services, education and health, leisure and hospitality, and retail and wholesale trade sectors.

 Key Employment Stats:

-- GDP of the Roanoke MSA is more than $17 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 21% over the last ten years.
+- GDP of the Roanoke MSA is more than $17.6 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 28% over the last ten years.

 - High-tech employment in Roanoke has grown by 1.9%, according to Forbes.